 The University has an agreement with www.bedloft.com

 .
 Bedloft.com rents approved lofts, MicroFridges, and futons to interested students.
 Central Michigan University is not responsible or liable for the services and/or actions of Bedloft.com.
 Other microwaves are only allowed in Campbell, Celani, Fabiano, Kesseler and Kulhavi Halls.
 They are prohibited in the other 17 halls because of safety concerns and energy usage limits.
 All electrical appliances must be UL approved.
 The UL seal must appear on both the appliance and the cord.
 Refrigerators are permitted in student suites.
-They must not exceed 4.3 cubic feet per suite.
+They must not exceed 4.3 cubic feet.

 ElevatorsIndividuals may not tamper with or vandalize the elevator in any way, including jumping.

 EmptiesMinors may not collect/display empty alcohol containers in their room.